 Carbon steel is an iron-carbon alloy with a lower carbon content (typically 0.05%–2.0%), available in various grades such as low, medium, and high carbon steel.
 It is manufactured by rolling or forging, which allows for more versatile shapes and thicknesses.

-Industrial characteristics:
+Industrial Characteristics:

 High tensile strength – ideal for load-bearing structures.